lntricate1/intricarpet/README.md

 `1.16.5` and `1.17.1`.
 ## Features
 ### Rules
-`optimizedTNTExtra`: EVEN MORE optimized tnt.
+~~`optimizedTNTExtra`: EVEN MORE optimized tnt.~~ This rule is broken and needs to be fixed, it's not included in releases until then.

 `disableTNTChainReaction`: Makes TNT only get broken but not ignited when blown up.